How Genetic Testing Affects Your Chances of Getting Life Insurance

 As previously mentioned, there is an underwriting process that every applicant must undergo when buying a life insurance policy.
 During this process, insurers can review your medical records.
 In addition, they can ask you questions about your personal health history and your family’s medical history.
 All of this determines whether you qualify for the policy.
 If you do qualify, the underwriting process determines how much the insurer will charge you.

-While most states follow federal law, there are some states out there that provide more privacy protection with regards to genetic testing and types of insurance that require underwriting.
+While most states follow federal law, some states provide more privacy protection regarding genetic testing and types of insurance that require underwriting.

 Genetic Tests and Existing Coverage